 - The titular character in The Terminator starts out as a young, good-looking Arnold Schwarzenegger pushed into the Uncanny Valley by a pointed lack of emotion.
 The attractive appearance falls away quickly over the course of the movie, culminating in the creepy skeleton.
 The first thing to go, however, are its eyebrows, giving it a more brutish appearance.

 - Dracula's old form in Bram Stoker's Dracula completely lacks eyebrows, in odd contrast to the book where bushy eyebrows are one of his most noticeable features.

 - In the second book of The Pendragon Adventure, all of the characters residing in the eponymous underwater city lack eyebrows.
 Bobby mentions that it's quite unsettling, and that one doesn't normally consider eyebrows carefully (unless one is One of Us, naturally,) until they're not there.

-- Grim Tuesday of The Keys To The Kingdom had his eyebrows blown off.
+- Grim Tuesday of Keys to the Kingdom had his eyebrows blown off.
 One of them became a monster.

 - Abenthy, Kvothe's first mentor in The Name of the Wind, usually doesn't have eyebrows because he keeps burning them off in the course of his various experiments as an arcanist.
 Kvothe comments in his narration that this made Abenthy look perpetually surprised.

 - The Observers of Fringe lack any sort of hair, including eyebrows.

 - The Eleventh Doctor.
 It actually varies between this and very pale eyebrows, but it seems that Matt Smith has no eyebrows, and the makeup department is inconsistent in penciling them on.
 Lampshaded when someone makes fun of his lack of eyebrows and he sensitively responds that his eyebrows are 'delicate'.